Packages and Binaries:

 The option is similar to "--quit-after", but instead of trying to

-This option accepts the same stop-points as "--quit-after" and
+option accepts the same stop-points as "--quit-after" and additionally

-DOT Quit after the final '.' of the message is sent.
+DOT Drop the connection after the final '.' of the message is sent by

 --das, --drop-after-send <stop-point>

-the connection immediately after sending stop-point.
-It accepts
+connection immediately after sending stop-point.
+It accepts the same

 --timeout [<time>]

-argument given.
-Argument can either be a pure digit, which will be
+gument given.
+Argument can either be a pure digit, which will be in-

-interpreted as seconds, or can have a specifier s, m, or h (5s = 5
+terpreted as seconds, or can have a specifier s, m, or h (5s = 5 sec-

-0 means don't timeout the transactions.
+means don't timeout the transactions.
 Default value is 30s.
+(Arg-Re-

 --protocol <protocol>

-SMTP, ESMTP, and LMTP.
-By using variations of these protocol types
+ESMTP, and LMTP.
+By using variations of these protocol types one can

-one can tersely specify default ports, whether authentication
+tersely specify default ports, whether authentication should be at-

-should be attempted, and the type of TLS connection that should be
+tempted, and the type of TLS connection that should be attempted.
+The

-attempted.
-The default protocol is ESMTP.
-The following table
+default protocol is ESMTP.
+The following table demonstrates the

 SSMTP